cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture2.md

 #### Cross Platform JavaScript Runtime Environment

 - Historically you were only able to run JavaScript on the browser or client
-- Node.js takes the V8 Javascript engine powering Google Chrome outside of the browser allowing you to run Node.js **anywhere**
+- Node.js takes the V8 JavaScript engine powering Google Chrome outside of the browser allowing you to run Node.js **anywhere**
-  - V8 Javascript engine is a fast Javascript engine created by Google.
+  - V8 JavaScript engine is a fast JavaScript engine created by Google.
 Learn more about it [here](https://v8.dev/)!
 - Can run Node.js on your terminal as well
-- Now, we can use Javascript as a **universal language**!
+- Now, we can use JavaScript as a **universal language**!

 #### Single-threaded

-- Threads allow computers to divide up tasks on different cores (multi-tasking)
+- Threads are a separate line of execution and can be ran in parallel - i.e. several at the same time.
-- Node.js uses a single-threaded event loop
+- However, Node.js uses a single-threaded event loop
   - Run in a single process
   - Requests do not spawn new threads
 - Non-blocking